princenyeche/Simple-clock-display/README.md

 - Created the app context and providers
 - Added a new interface to remove "any" keyword
 - Checked the app linting command

+### Step 4.3: Added app context for typed datatypes
+- Added more app context
+- Added context for the auth user for the backend connection
+- Added UI layout